eindacor/JEPbignum/README.md

 JEPbignum uses the error report class `jep::bignum_Error`.
-To retrieve error information, use the member function `getErrorReport()`, which returns a string describing where and how the error occurred.
+To retrieve error information, use the member function `getErrorReport()`, which returns a `std::string` describing where and how the error occurred.

 By default this library can accommodate numbers with 1,000 digits, including 30 decimal places.
 These values can be modified by the `MAXDIGITS` and `PRECISION` macros in the header file JEPbignum.h, respectively.
 The source code using this library *must* be compiled use macro definitions that match those that were used to compile the original library.